Augmenting Pre-trained Language Models with QA-Memory for Open-Domain Question Answering

-In summary, we extend the lines of research considering QA pairs as a representation of knowledge and memory-augmented language models by developing a new \textbf{QA augmented architecture} (\autoref{sec:model}).
-When paired with our proposed \textbf{pretraining strategy} (\autoref{sec:training}), we address many of the shortcomings of previous QA-indexing based approaches leading to lower sample complexity training and the ability to perform \textbf{compositional reasoning} (\autoref{sec:cascade}).
+In summary, we develop a new \textbf{QA augmented architecture} which extends the lines of research considering QA pairs as a representation of knowledge as well as those on memory-augmented language models.
+When paired with our proposed \textbf{pretraining strategy} (\autoref{sec:training}), we address many of the shortcomings of previous QA-indexing-based approaches leading to lower sample complexity training and the ability to perform \textbf{compositional reasoning} (\autoref{sec:cascade}).